Skip to main content

 Learning interdisciplinarity: The solution to societal challenges?

-by: Sabrina Krys, Mirjam Braßler
+written by: Sabrina Krys, Mirjam Braßler

 • 01.10.2025 |